fjahr/lightning-mw/07-routing-gossip.md

    D
 ```

-Each advertises the following `cltv_expiry_delta` on its end of every
+Each advertises the following `locktime_expiry_delta` on its end of every
 channel:

 1. A: 10 blocks